US President Biden announces COVID vaccine sharing plan

 The additional 20 million doses will be of the Pfizer Inc/BioNTech, Moderna Inc and Johnson & Johnson vaccines, on top of 60 million AstraZeneca Plc doses he had already planned to give to other countries.

-Already the United States has committed USD 4 billion to support COVAX, and it has launched partnerships to boost global capacity to manufacture more vaccines, he said.
+Already the United States has committed $4 billion to support COVAX, and it has launched partnerships to boost global capacity to manufacture more vaccines, he said.

 "My administration supports efforts to temporarily waive intellectual property rights for COVID-19 vaccines because, over time, we need more companies producing life-saving doses of proven vaccines that are shared equitably," Biden said.